Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`

-## customBlowUpBlock
+## enhancedWorldEater

-Customize the explosion resistance of any block to be equivalent to stone.
-Command format:
-/carpet customBlowUpBlockminecraft:BlockName
-You can also set multiple blocks simultaneously by separating them with commas:
-/carpet customBlowUpBlockminecraft:BlockName1,minecraft:BlockName2
+Make way for the WorldEater by customizing the explosion resistance of the blocks listed below (this rule will override the `customBlowUpBlock ` rule when enabled)

+Block list:

+Blocks with blast resistance < 17.0F, Bedrock, Anvil, End Portal Frame, End Portal, End Gateway

-- Type: `String`
+- Type: `double`

-- Default: `VANILLA`
+- Default: `-1`

-- Suggested options: `minecraft:bedrock`, `minecraft:bedrock,minecraft:obsidian`
+- Suggested options: `-1` , `0 - 16`

-- Categroies: `AMS`, `FEATURE`
+- Categroies: `AMS`, `FEATURE`, `TNT`

 ## craftableEnchantedGoldApple